 As with any investment strategy, plan sponsors need to determine how a cash flow generating strategy could fit within the plan's overall asset allocation.
-This includes considerations like how the strategy will be funded and potential opportunity costs.
+This includes considerations like how the strategy will be funded, how it could impact potential returns and opportunity costs.